jetty-project/codehaus-jetty6/trunk/README.txt

 BUILDING JETTY
 ==============

-Jetty uses maven 2 as it's build system.
+Jetty uses maven 2 as its build system.
 Maven will fetch the dependancies, build the server and assemble a runnable
 version: